richachr/260startup/notes.md

 ## Specification Notes

 I learned lots about useful commands in git that I had never used before, such as `git commit -am` and what pull requests are.
 I also learned about the importance of a good commit history and consistent work.
+I learned about mermaid and sequence diagrams.
+I also learned how to write things in VIM, like this sentence!

 ## AWS Notes